Research & Evaluation

 Where do I submit my research application?

-Submit your research application along with supporting documents to us either my mail, internal courier or by emailing our office: RESE-Office@surreyschools.ca.
+Submit your research application along with supporting documents by emailing our office: RESE-Office@surreyschools.ca.